-Open Water Scuba Divers who are at least 12 years old and are ready to learn more and become better divers by taking an Advanced Open Water Scuba Diver course.
+This course is Open Water Scuba Divers who are at least 12 years old and are ready to learn more and become better scuba divers by taking an Advanced Open Water Scuba Diver course.

 What you will learn during your Advanced Open Water Diver course

 You’ll plan your learning path with your instructor by choosing from a long list of Adventure Dives.
-There are two required dives – Deep and Underwater Navigation – and you choose the other three, for a total of five dives.
+There are two required dives – Deep and Underwater Navigation – and you elect the other three, for a total of five adventure dives.

 During the Deep Dive, you learn how to plan dives to deal with the physiological effects and challenges of deeper scuba diving.
 The Underwater Navigation Adventure Dive refines your compass navigation skills and helps you better navigate using kick-cycles, visual landmarks and time.

 The other knowledge and skills you vary with your interest and the adventures you have – photography, buoyancy control, fish identification, exploring wrecks and many more.

 You may be able to get college credit for the Advanced Open Water Diver course.

 Sign up for Advanced Open Water Diver Online – PADI’s eLearning option – to get started immediately.
 Besides being easy to use, the web-based system lets you learn about seven of the most popular Adventures Dives.
 It includes the required Deep and Underwater Navigation Adventure Dives, plus Boat, Night, Peak Performance Buoyancy, Underwater Naturalist and Wreck Adventure Dives.
 Study at your own pace through an easy to use, interactive program.
 Also, you will have access to an online version of the Adventures in Diving manual and can complete sections for other Adventure Dives as directed by your PADI Instructor.